Years Operated: 1904-present

 CertainTeed was listed as a defendant in multiple asbestos lawsuits in recent decades.
 In many cases, plaintiffs alleged the company contributed to the development of their asbestos diseases in some manner.
 CertainTeed paid out million in settlements and verdict awards, including at least one nine-figure court loss.

 In the California case Evans v.
 A.W.
 Chesterton Co., Rhonda Evans, the wife of an L.A.
-Department of Water and Power employee of 25 years, developed a form of cancer related to asbestos after inhaling asbestos fibers from her husband’s clothes.
+Department of Water and Power employee of 25 years, developed a form of cancer called mesothelioma that is related to asbestos.
+It came from inhaling asbestos fibers that were on her husband’s clothes.
 The secondhand exposure came from Evans washing her husband’s clothes for 25 years not knowing they contained asbestos fibers.
 The asbestos originated from her husband’s with asbestos-containing products, which she claimed included CertainTeed’s materials.
 Evans was awarded $208.8 million in April, 2010 by a Central District Los Angeles Superior Court jury in the lawsuit claiming negligent asbestos exposure that led to mesothelioma.

 In Pierce v.
 CertainTeed Corporation, a 70-year-old retired machine operator and supervisor filed a lawsuit against CertainTeed.
 Ralph Pierce was diagnosed with colon cancer in 2003 from exposure to work-related asbestos from contaminated cement pipes that were manufactured by CertainTeed.
 He worked with the West Contra Costa County Wastewater District from 1972 to 1997.
 He was awarded more than $3.4 million by a San Francisco jury in May, 2005.